Skip to main content

 Rule 3301-13-05 | Establishing security and security investigation provisions for tests.

-(A) All test questions and all other test materials, which are considered part of a test, including, but not limited to, oral or written directions, reading passages, writing prompts or styles, charts, graphs, maps, and tables shall be considered secure and subject to the provisions of sections 3319.151 and 3319.99 of the Revised Code and to the provisions of this rule prohibiting any person from revealing any specific question and/or materials that are part of a test.
+(A) All test questions and all other test materials, are considered secure test materials and subject to the provisions of sections 3319.151 and 3319.99 of the Revised Code and to the provisions of this rule.

-(C) Persons designated as test coordinators for participating schools, in accordance with rule 3301-13-02 of the Administrative Code, shall:
+(C) Each person designated as a test coordinator for a participating school, in accordance with rule 3301-13-02 of the Administrative Code, is responsible for:

-(1) Ensure that all test security provisions are complied with while test materials remain in a participating school;
+(1) Ensuring that all test security provisions are complied with while test materials remain in a participating school;

-(2) Ensure that all test provisions are complied with while each online and/or paper/pencil test administration session, including makeup sessions, is in progress; and
+(2) Ensuring that all test security provisions are complied with during the administration of each test administration session, including makeup sessions; and

-(3) Account for all test materials, including booklets by serial number, CDs containing translations of the tests, English language proficiency listening and speaking CDs, and answer documents.
+(3) Accounting for all test materials, including booklets by serial number and answer documents.

-(E) No unauthorized person shall be permitted to be in a test room during any test administration session or be permitted to have access to any secure test materials at any time such materials are in a participating school.
+(E) No unauthorized person is permitted to be in a test room during any test administration session or have access to any secure test materials at any time such materials are in a participating school.

-(F) Each participating school shall establish written procedures to protect the security of the paper test materials.
-Such procedures shall include, but not be limited to, the following:
+(F) Each participating school will establish written procedures to protect the security of the paper test materials that include, but are not limited to, the following:

 (1) Specification of district procedures for handling, tracking, and maintaining security of test materials from the time and point of receipt in a participating school until the time and point of shipping to the scoring contractor;